ls1intum/Artemis/docs/user/exams/instructors_guide.rst

 - Additionally, you can choose to modify the dataset by selecting ``only include submitted exams`` or ``only include exercises with at least one non-empty submission``.

 .. note::
-        Unsubmitted exams are not eligable for the assessment process.
+        Unsubmitted exams are not eligible for the assessment process.

 - Review student performance using various metrics such as average, median and standard deviation.
-- Unsubmitted exams are not eligable for assessment and thereby appear as having no score.
+- Unsubmitted exams are not eligible for assessment and thereby appear as having no score.
 It can happen that an exercise is not part of any :ref:`student exam <student_exams>`.
 This is the case when Artemis selects a different exercise of the same exercise group for every :ref:`student exam <student_exams>`.
 Similarly to the unsubmitted exams, they can warp the results and statistics of the exam.
 By eliminating unsubmitted exams and exercises which were not part of the :ref:`exam conduction <exam_conduction>`, you can gain a more realistic overview of the performance of the students.
 - Review the students perceived difficulty of every exercise to improve exams in the future.
 - The exam scores can also be exported via |export|.
 This is useful to upload the results into university systems like `TUM Online <https://campus.tum.de>`_ as a ``CSV`` file.